pikajeff/cse15l-lab-reports/LabReport3.md

 `gb-2001-2-12-research0054.txt`<br>
 `gb-2002-3-3-research0012.txt`<br>
 `gb-2002-4-1-r2.txt`<br>
-This specific command helps the user look for the files where dna is a subject, and not each specific linw.
+This specific command helps the user look for the files where dna is a subject, and not each specific line.
 This can be useful as the user may want to read files about dna, and isnt looking for every instance of it.<br>

    b.
    `$ grep -l "2005" *.txt`<br>